 Before you begin, get the audience's attention.
 If people are still filing into the room or adjusting their seats, they're not ready to listen.
 Wait for the audience to settle into their seats before you begin.

-For a great presentation, keep these tips and reminders from your practice sessions in mind:
+For a great presentation, keep these tips in mind: